WisCorps WORKS Overview

 The WORKS program provides young adults with employment and jobs skills training in eight western Wisconsin counties: Buffalo, Trempealeau, Jackson, La Crosse, Monroe, Juneau, Vernon, & Crawford.

-Crew members receive certification trainings to include CPR/First Aid, Forklift Certification, Food Handler Safety along with other various equipment and on the job training.
+WisCorps WORKS participants receive certification training to include CPR/First Aid, Forklift Certification, Food Handler Safety along with other various equipment and on the job training.
 In addition, WORKS program staff will help you to develop your resume, write a compelling cover letter, and practice interviewing skills that will help you to land your next job!

 Neighborhood Crews planned for Summer 2017 will be based in: